4nx/mosquitto/README.md

 ## Acknowledgement

-Inspiration and README.md snipplets came from [openHAB](https://github.com/openhab/openhab-docker) project, specificaly from Docker containers, because I am using them together.
+Inspiration and README.md snipplets came from [openHAB](https://github.com/openhab/openhab-docker) project, specificaly from their Docker containers, because I am using them together.
 The image based on the work of the [eclipse-mosquitto](https://github.com/eclipse/mosquitto) project and their docker container.